WAGO/pfc-firmware-sdk/README.md

 ***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***

-# Install WAGO-PFC-BSP-2019.3.1 on Ubuntu 16.04.5 (64bit) LTS
+# Install WAGO-PFC-SDK-2019.3.1 on Ubuntu 16.04.5 (64bit) LTS

-This HowTo describes steps to install the Board-Support-Package(BSP) for PFC's on Ubuntu16.04
+This HowTo describes steps to install the Software-Development-Kit (SDK) for PFC's on Ubuntu16.04

 The start into the embedded linux world requires substantial technical know-how to have success.
 Therefore WAGO recommends familiarity with the following topics for the future embedded linux developer: